EPCCed/archer2-intro-package/_episodes/02-connecting.md

 * **Be aware of encryption overheads.** When transferring data using `scp` (and `rsync` over `scp`) your data will be encrypted introducing a static overhead per file.
 This issue can be minimised by reducing the number files to be transferred by creating archives.
-You can also change the encryption algorithm to one that involves minimal encryption. (**TODO** Check what minimal ciphers are available on ARCHER2 as arcfour may be disabled in newer OpenSSL.)
+You can also change the encryption algorithm to one that involves minimal encryption.
+The fastest performing cipher that is commonly available in SSH at the moment is generally `aes128-ctr` as most common processors provide a hardware implementation.

 > ## Creating an uncompressed zip archive and verifying the contents
 > Using the documentation above, find the command you would use to create an uncompressed zip archive